-Audio Suite (CSB 38)
+Audio Lab (CSB 038)

-This facility has four stations running ProTools software, with the capability of recording to digital media, CDs and DVDs.
-Students in "Audio Production," "Introduction to Radio Journalism," as well as those working on audio-for-video projects in other classes use this equipment.
-There are two dedicated sound recording and editing booths.
+This facility has stations running ProTools software, along with Adobe Creative Cloud production software.
+Students in courses such as Audio Production, Introduction to Radio Journalism, as well as those working on audio-for-film and video projects in other classes use this equipment.
+There are two dedicated sound recording booths.

-Digital Media Journalism Mac Lab (CSB 24)
+Digital Media Journalism Mac Lab (CSB 024)

 PC Writing Lab (CSB 29)

 This is where our newswriting classes are taught, as well as electronic media writing.
-Outside of class, students have access to Final Draft, Microsoft Word, Word Perfect and the Internet to complete their assignments.
-"Journalism 1" and "Journalism 2", "Feature Writing", "Public Affairs Reporting," and "Electronic Media Writing" are taught here.
+Outside of class, students have access to a variety of word processing and layout software.
+Courses such as Journalism 1 and Journalism 2, Feature Writing and Public Affairs Reporting are taught here.

-TV Studio (LC 3)
+TV Studio (LC 03)

 A large studio with three broadcast cameras with a professional Broadcast Pix switcher and AVID Sound Board, as well as lighting grid and green screen for post capabilities, this facility is used by the TV Studio Production class and advanced students who want to integrate such work with their on-location footage for Field Production and Seminar in Digital Filmmaking.